farookphuket/desktop-i3/README.md

 >   so I just move to manjaro-i3 and will stick with this until I know
 >   how to use&config dwm (up until now I still cannot use dwm)

-> 1 Feb 2021 file is too big get a smaller one

 <br />